-The Pfizer vaccine requires two shots to offer the best protection.
-These shots should be taken three to six weeks apart.
+The Pfizer vaccine requires two shots to be considered “fully vaccinated”.
+These shots should be taken at least three weeks apart.
 Not taking the second shot may leave you vulnerable to catching COVID-19.
-Additionally, if you only receive one of the Pfizer doses, you would not be considered fully vaccinated and would have to quarantine if exposed to a person with COVID-19.
-If you choose to take the Janssen (Johnson & Johnson) vaccine, you will only need one shot.
+If you only receive one of the Pfizer doses, you would not be considered fully vaccinated and would have to quarantine if exposed to a person with COVID-19.

 What are the side effects from taking the vaccine?